merenlab/anvio/anvio/docs/artifacts/contig-classification-txt.md

 A few important notes:
 - all contig names must match contigs in the target %(contigs-db)s
 - a single file may contain classifications from multiple tools (multiple `source` values)
 - only the `class` column is used downstream (i.e., by %(anvi-split)s), while the `tool_classification` column is just for you to be able to remember the original classification assignment coming from whichever tool(s) you used.
-It's therefore important for you to make sure the `class` column accurately reflects the original classification (note that anvi'o cannot automatically sanity check this for you, because the classifications from different software can be vastly different in format)
+It's therefore important for you to make sure the `class` column accurately reflects the original classification (_note that anvi'o cannot automatically sanity check this for you_, because the classifications from different software can be vastly different in format)

 Here is an example file:

 |**`contig`**|**`class`**|**`source`**|**`tool_classification`**|**`confidence`**|
 |:--|:--|:--|:--|:--|
 |Day17a_QCcontig1|0|genomad|Bacteria;Firmicutes|0.95|